 The coordinates bring you to a large pullout and NPS informational sign.
 Two dirt roads head off to the north and northeast.
 Alternately, you can go to an overlook along the Mastodon Peak (N33 44.047 W115 47.917).
 Personally I think the Mastodon Mine view provides a better view because of its height, but it adds a couple of stars to the terrain rating and does not allow dogs or strollers.
 At both locations, the pediment is located to the east toward the Eagle Mountains.

-Pediments are wide gently sloped regions at the base of more steeply sloped desert mountain ranges.
+Pediments are wide, gently sloped regions at the base of more steeply sloped desert mountain ranges.
 Often there is little or no soil on top of the bedrock.
-While the mechanisms that form pediments has not been determined with certainty, the following sequence of events has been proposed as at least plausible given the geologic history of the area.
+While the mechanisms that form pediments have not been determined with certainty, the following sequence of events has been proposed as at least plausible, given the geologic history of the area.

 Logging requirements:

-Send me a note with the answers to the following questions:
+Send me a message (preferred) or an email with the answers to the following questions.

-3. Take a picture of you and/or your gps in front of the sign at the given coordinates.
+- Take a picture of yourself or your signature item in front of the sign at the given coordinates.

 Please Note: